“Nothing is too wonderful to be true if it is consistent with the laws of nature!” – Michael Faraday

 - Be a role model in your family, influence rest of family to follow the good practices.
 Try same with close friends every time you have the chance!
 Make sure your efforts in this regard are visible, power of example is a very effective tool, it is contagious even to complete strangers!
 Any extra heart won is a plus for the planet!

 - Buy paper products from recycled paper where possible, or the ones bearing the WWF logo or FSC (Forest Stewardship Council), which validates sustainable management of the forest which was the source of the product in question, it means the company is more careful handling the resources to create the product, and their efforts are validated by one of the biggest organizations that cares about wildlife

 – the RSPO logo

 - Buy more locally made products, to minimize the pollution impact of long distance logistics/transportation

 - Buy seasonal fruits/vegetables, locally grown, in favor of exotic distant region fruits/vegetables.
 Whenever possible, deal directly with a local farmer or gardener.

-- Buy as much as possible organic food, this is made with respect to environment in most cases, and almost always it is made without synthetic chemicals and fertilizers that impact the environment, especially insects, among them our main plant pollinators, the bees!
-Follow the organic label on each product, it is different from country to country, below are some example from Europe (European Union, United States, Canada, Germany)
+- Buy as much as possible organic food, stricter regulated and made with respect to environment in most cases, and almost always it is made without synthetic chemicals and fertilizers that impact the environment, especially insects, among them our main plant pollinators, the bees (Learn more, click here)!
+Follow the organic label on each product, it is different from country to country, below are some example from Europe (European Union, United States, Canada, Germany):